BjBodner/old-portfolio/Machine_Learning_and_Optimization_Projects/Generating_Simulated_Metamaterials_Using_ATM_Algorithm/Readme.md

 These nanostructures were created over millions of years through the process of natural selection, which is just one kind of optimization algorithm.
 In this project I attempted to generate similar optical behaviors using a different optimization algorithm (the ATM algorithm), in a simulated environment.
 This allowed for testing of the "fitness" of the nanostructures, within the metamaterial, in fractions of seconds, rather than in days/months.

-The nanostructures in the metamaterial were optimized to generate two different optical behaviors within the simulated environment.
+The nanostructures in the metamaterial were optimized to generate two different optical behaviors within the simulated environment:

-## 1. To focus the incoming light waves into a small region of space – i.e. to create a focusing lens.
+## 1. Focusing incoming light waves into a small region of space – i.e. to create a focusing lens.

 <p align="center">
   <img src=https://github.com/BjBodner/Portfolio/blob/master/Machine_Learning_and_Optimization_Projects/Images/Focusing_Picture.JPG width="400" title="Designing Metamaterials using genetic algorithms">